 Another math game that is a lot of fun but doesn’t require physical activity is a secret code game.
 Begin by writing a secret message your child must decode in order to read.
 First, decide what your message will be, assigning a number to each letter in your message.
 Create math equations that match the answers needed to reveal the message.
 Then, create a decoder list that includes each letter of the alphabet your child will use to decode the message.
 You can even give your child extra incentive by making the secret message the Wi-Fi password for the day.

+Coding classes for kids can help them build virtual toolkits for themselves.
+It gives them the opportunity to get creative with codes.
+They can solve multiple problems and build games.
 Create a toolkit loaded with art supplies including markers, scraps of material, pom poms, paint, paint brushes, glitter, glue, construction paper, tape, yarn, sewing supplies, buttons and more.
 Put your toolkit to use and add to your child’s creativity by checking out Art Projects for Kids.
 These projects range from simple three step creations to more involved masterpieces.

 Art can also include baking.
 What better way to spend time with your kids than to create a homemade cake or pie?
 You can begin with an easy recipe and then as your children improve their skills, you can add recipes that require more involvement.
 From Pixie Dust Cookies to Snickerdoodle Apple Dump Cake, you’re sure to find recipes that the entire family can devour.
 Baking is also a great way to encourage math skills since your children will need to understand measurements.
 Once they become experts in the kitchen, you can encourage them to double a recipe or reduce it in half.